Wine Belly: What Is It and How Do I Get Rid of It?

 Genes and Wine Belly

 You might have noticed that some of your friends can drink like a fish and not develop a wine belly, while others aren't so fortunate.
-This discrepancy is often due to differences in genetics.
+This discrepancy is often due to genetic differences.

 Our genetic makeup plays a significant role in determining where we store fat.
 Some people are predisposed to store more fat in their abdominal region, leading to a more prominent wine belly.